20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 Which one is more useful is up to the problem you're trying to solve, but I tend to go for the second.
 I mainly use this differentiator in general relativity, and this can be a useful definition there

 It might seem incorrect on the face of it, but consider polar coordinates - if you have a coordinate (r, theta), the derivative is usefully defined everywhere as (dr, dtheta).
-Polar coordinates are inherently periodic in the angular coordinate, which is to say that theta -> theta % 2 PI, but we can still correctly assign a derivative dr, dtheta at the coordinate (r, 0) or (r, 2pi), or (r, 4pi)
+Polar coordinates are inherently periodic in the angular coordinate, which is to say that theta -> theta % 2 PI, but you can still correctly assign a derivative dr, dtheta at the coordinate (r, 0) or (r, 2pi), or (r, 4pi)

-Defining precisely what we mean by derivatives here is slightly beyond me, but I suspect that the kind of object we're talking about is different.
-Coordinate systems in GR must be smooth, which means that theta actually has the range `[-inf, +inf]`, and we fold the coordinate in on itself by 'identifying' `theta` with `theta + 2PI`, thus forming some kind of folded smooth topological nightmare.
+Defining precisely what I mean by derivatives here is slightly beyond me, but I suspect that the kind of object we're talking about is different.
+Coordinate systems in GR must be smooth, which means that theta actually has the range `[-inf, +inf]`, and you fold the coordinate in on itself by 'identifying' `theta` with `theta + 2PI`, thus forming some kind of folded smooth topological nightmare.
 More discussions around this kind of coordinate system fun are reserved for the future - when weirdly enough it becomes a key issue in correctly rendering time travel

 ## 1.2 How do I handle branches, and piecewise functions?